SWETA-CSE/SKILLCRAFT-TECHNOLOGY-TASK4/README.md

 - How to create a magazine cover with a clear visual hierarchy.
 - How typography, imagery, and spacing work together in editorial design.
-- How to maintain a consistent visual identity across multiple brand materials.
+- How to maintain a consistent visual identity across multipl## 🎨 Magazine Cover Preview

+e brand materials.
 - How design can communicate a calm mood and a clear publication theme.

 ---